ms-iot/content/en-US/Docs/connect_app_to_cloud.md

 layout: docs
 title: Connect Your App To the Cloud
 description: Describes how to connect a UWP app to Azure
-keyword: Cloud, Azure
+keyword: Cloud, Azure, Connected Services
-permalink: connect_to_cloud.md - /en-US/Docs/connect_to_cloud.htm
+permalink: /en-US/Docs/connect_to_cloud.htm
 lang: en-US
 ---